-Karen Kirkness is a yogi and artist fascinated by the gross and subtle design principles that underpin modern postural yoga practice.
-She teaches anatomy for yoga with a special interest in working with the body’s natural spirals to safely increase range of motion for the Ashtanga yoga practice.
+Karen Kirkness is a yogi and artist fascinated by the anatomical principles that underpin modern postural yoga practice.
+She teaches anatomy for yoga with a special interest in working with the body’s natural spirals to safely increase range of motion for progressive asana practice.

 Using a range of innovative teaching techniques, such as life drawing and body painting, Karen offers unparalleled instruction in her Anatomy for Yoga trainings perfect for anyone interested in the connection between geometry, anatomy, and yoga.

 Karen Kirkness brings her interactive, hands-on approach to the study of anatomy for yoga teachers.
 Her workshops and trainings involve the use of body painting, props, illustrations, and group activities in class that bring human anatomy concepts to life for teachers and students of yoga.
 Read on for more about Karen’s cadaver-based trainings that bring yoga practitioners closer to the real anatomy than ever before…

 In her Cadaveric Anatomy for Yoga courses and workshops, Karen works jointly with the University of Edinburgh Anatomy to Department to bring yoga practitioners the unique opportunity to work with cadaveric specimen to discover yoga-specific anatomical concepts together with anatomists.

 This unparalleled 40-Hour course includes 14 hours of study with licensed anatomists presenting cadaveric material at the University of Edinburgh.
 The course hours start in the yoga studio as preparation for the discovery sessions in the Anatomy Department at the University of Edinburgh.
 In the Anatomy Teaching Lab, participants will get to see the anatomical concepts in the form of real body material relevant to the asana concepts.

 Yoga practice is an invaluable tool for all stages of life at any age.